SimonDMurray/testing_episcanpy/README.md

 Multicore processing is used as the tsne function is used as an underlying function in epi.pp.lazy even setting value to 1 increases speed.

 The clustering data is saved to tsv and variability plots outputted as pdfs.

+This has now been implemented into the `cellgeni/cellatac` pipeline